hartwigmedical/actin/algo/README.md

 HAS_BIOPSY_AMENABLE_LESION | Presence of WGS (to be further extended) HAS_COLLECTED_TUMOR_BIOPSY_WITHIN_ X_MONTHS_BEFORE_IC | Presence of WGS (to be extended) HAS_MEASURABLE_DISEASE | Tumor details > hasMeasurableDisease = 1
-HAS_MEASURABLE_DISEASE_RECIST | Tumor details > hasMeasurableDisease = 1. | Resolve to PASS_BUT_WARN in case of tumor type equal or belonging to DOID 2531, 1319, 0060058, 9538
+HAS_MEASURABLE_DISEASE_RECIST | Tumor details > hasMeasurableDisease = 1. | Resolve to WARN in case of tumor type equal or belonging to DOID 2531, 1319, 0060058, 9538
 HAS_PROGRESSIVE_DISEASE_ACCORDING_TO_SPECIFIC_CRITERIA | Currently resolves to undetermined
 HAS_INJECTION_AMENABLE_LESION | Currently resolves to undetermined
 HAS_MRI_VOLUME_MEASUREMENT_AMENABLE_LESION | Currently resolves to undetermined